public final class DataGrid extends DockableBar

 chart1.getDataGrid().setUseRawData(true);

-public java.awt.Color getVerticalGridColor()
+value - resetUseRawDatapublic java.awt.Color getVerticalGridColor()

 Allows you to select the Vertical line color for the gridline displayed at the data grid box.

 You need to have the data grid visible in order to see the changes.
-Use isVisible
+Use isVisible method to enable the data grid.

-You can set the Horizontal line color of the data grid gridline with setHorizontalGridColor
+You can set the Horizontal line color of the data grid gridline with setHorizontalGridColor method.

 For more information regarding the Color type, please refer to the Java Documentation.